XenRevo/jSkype/README.md

 ```
 If getting groups is taking a while, you can add another boolean to enable experimental multithreading.
 It isn't recommended but is useful in bot environments
 #Where are all the methods?
-jSkype is split up into two main classes; LocalAccount and SkypeAPI.
-SkypeAPI is mainly useless, however it contains the LocalAccount instance, which is where the recent groups, contacts, send messages, etc is hold.
-Checking the JavaDocs would help out, but it's safe to assume most of what you'll want is in SkypeAPI#getUser (LocalAccount)
+jSkype is split up into two main classes; Skype and SkypeAPI.
+SkypeAPI is mainly useless, however it contains the Skype instance, which is where the recent groups, contacts, send messages, etc is hold.
+Checking the JavaDocs would help out, but it's safe to assume most of what you'll want is in SkypeAPI#getSkype (Skype)

 API Related (event listeners, command handlers, LocalAccount instance, etc): SkypeAPI

-User related (contact requests, active groups, contacts, login, etc): LocalAccount
+User related (contact requests, active groups, contacts, login, etc): Skype
 #Sending chat messages
 Sending a message to all contacts example:
 ```java